Why is US B2B PR so difficult?

 A recent survey by Careers Cast suggested that the life of a PR was second only to being a pilot in terms of stress.

-Very true, but PR can be a trite fraught on occasion.
-To illustrate my point lets imagine a world where there were no PRs, because everyone in The World of Tech was just so good at connecting and communicating…
+That’s very true, but PR can be a trite fraught.
+To illustrate my point, let’s imagine a world without PRs because everyone in The World of Tech was so good at connecting and communicating…

-Once upon a time, there was an incredibly enthusiastic and irrepressible young journalist, to him the glass was always half full, not that he was much of a drinker, mind!
-One day he had to catch a bus into the village to buy more type writer ribbon.
-He planned to use this time on the bus to fact and spell check his work before submitting it to his editor.
+…there was an incredibly enthusiastic and irrepressible young journalist.
+To him, the glass was always half full, not that he was much of a drinker!
+One day, he had to catch a bus into the village to buy more typewriter ribbon.
+He planned to use this time to fact-check and spell-check his work before submitting it to his editor.
 “You are such a perfectionist!”
-The wise, old gentleman would kindly chide him, whenever he handed in his copy just a little late.
+The wise, old gentleman would kindly chide him whenever he handed in his copy a little late.

-In the next village there lived the most charming and charismatic inventor you could ever hope to meet.
-She also had to catch the bus to visit the local ironmonger, who she had commissioned to make some more phalangees, a critical component in her latest invention.
+In the next village, there lived the most charming and charismatic inventor you could ever hope to meet.
+She also had to catch the bus to visit the local ironmonger, who she had commissioned to make more phalanges.
+Phalanges were a critical component in her latest invention.

-And so with a great shout of excitement the journalist stopped in the lane and cried, “I believe this to be the singularly most important technological discovery of our time!
-And even though my beat is actually musical theatre, I’m sure my editor will give me the cover story to tell the world all about it.”
+And so, with great excitement, the journalist stopped in the lane and cried, “I believe this to be the singularly most important technological discovery of our time!
+Even though my beat is musical theatre, I’m sure my editor will give me the cover story to tell the world all about it.”

-Well, the inventor was somewhat overcome and demurred, “Golly that’s terribly decent of you, but do you think you might wait a while before you write anything as I now realise I’m not quite geared up for discovery just yet?”
+The inventor was somewhat overcome and demurred, “Golly, that’s terribly decent of you.
+But do you think you might wait a while before you write anything, as I now realise I’m not quite geared up for discovery?”

-The journalist nodded solemnly, and true to his word the story was published quite some time later, once the inventor had taken her suit to the cleaners, decided on her company logo and got the phalangee-based product range to stop blowing up.
+…and true to his word, the story was published sometime later.
+Once the inventor had taken her suit to the cleaners, she decided on her company logo and got the phalanges-based product range to stop blowing up.

-Within hours of that one story breaking, everybody was talking about it, and, Ashton Kutcher, Lady Gaga, Kanye West and Stephen Fry were all begging to be among the first to beta test it and the company share price shot up and overnight the inventor became a multi-millionaire.
+Within hours of that one story breaking, everybody was talking about it.
+And Ashton Kutcher, Lady Gaga, and Stephen Fry were all begging to be among the first to beta-test it.
+The company’s share price shot up, and the inventor became a multi-millionaire overnight.

-As for the journalist, he was ever after regarded as a technology guru whose wise words would forever be commissioned throughout the land.
+As for the journalist, he was regarded as a technology guru whose wise words would forever be commissioned throughout the land.
 And they all lived largely ever after…

 Yeah, like that happens all the time!

-If it did there might be no need for PRs to help companies articulate their offering in a coherent way that delivered compelling copy to the media.
-But it very rarely does and and making it so is sometimes a thankless task.
+If it did, there might be no need for PRs to help companies articulate their offering and deliver compelling copy to the media.
+But it very rarely does, and making it so is sometimes a thankless task.
 But the second most stressful career?